mygithub07/api-rest-assured-junit5/README.md

 - install intellij plugin gherkin and cucumber for java  for proper gherkin formatting
 - check that cucumber.execution.dry-run= false in  junit-platform.prperties file before running (otherwise the project will only do a dry-run)
 - cucumber.plugin proprty in  junit-platform.prperties determines the typr of report
-- Integrate with azure pipelines (YAML) and generates cucumber report in the pipeline
+- Integrate with azure pipelines (YAML) and generates cucumber report in the pipeline.